WhitmanCS370/Frends-Audio-Archive/README.md

 When a user tries to add a sound to the database, the `Commander` calls `self.storage.addSound()` which then adds the sound to both the cache and the database.
 This means that there is an `addSound` function in the `src/sqlite_storage.py`, `src/storage_commander.py`, and `src/commands.py`, and all of these functions have the same purpose and effectively have the same doc string.
 We are currently questioning if there is a better way to handle the documentation than effectively copy and pasting the same doc string in three different places, or if the commander calling `addSound` which calls `addSound` in the database is a code smell.

+Another challenge Faced was with the Cache Testing, as the cache was so quick that it was impossible to really tell what order an eviction would be in, as the time stamp for some cases was arbritrarly small.
+This was solved by manually setting the timeStamp, but didn't feel super elegant.

 In the future, we still have a few more edge cases to catch for interacting with the archive so we will need to account for those.
 As of now, the user can add any file they want to the archive when we only have support for playing `.wav` files, so we will need to introduce some way to handle that.